james-kalaw/amc-coopmart-database-system/README.md

 # Authors

-This project was developed by Group 1 as part of the Database Management Systems course.
+This project was developed by Group 1 as part of the Information Management course.

 ### Team Responsibilities